OpenPS4/guide-to-install-orbisdev/README.md

-# Guide to install the orbisdev toolchain and how to use it with orbislink
+# Guide to install orbisdev and how to use it with orbislink

 ## Requirements